-Mr. David Goettee has a Bachelor of Science from the University of Maryland, College Park in Statistics and Economics, with a minor in voice.
+Mr. David Goettee has a Bachelor of Science from the University of Maryland, College Park with:

 He also has:

-His continuing interest in singing led to him singing over the years at a number of public service functions in Washington, DC metro area and Annapolis, MD, including:
+After minoring in voice in college, he continued studying voice privately afterward, and continued singing both in choirs and as a soloist.
+His continuing interest in singing led over the years to singing at a number of public service functions in Washington, DC metro area and Annapolis, MD, including: